blinksh/docs/src/pages/basics/snips.md

 Snips may contain template tags to fill out before executing.
 Fill this one out with *www.google.com*.
 Once Completed (`tab`), press Send (`CMD`+`ENTER`).
 <img src="/gifs/snips/ping-complete.gif" style={{maxWidth: "75%"}} />

+The content of a snip may span into multiple lines.
+At the moment (under construction), snips can only be command line sequences.
+When sending a command with multiple lines, Blink will automatically merge them into a block.

 A snip name has **folder** and **action** components.
 Folders help organize snips in the Index; the action usually describes what will happen.
 You can browse all the folders inside the default Index (repo).

 We designed the snips prompt to be fast and accurate when you need it.
 The first word will do a fuzzy search on names and quickly surface matches.
 For example, search for `bk` to find all the Blink-specific commands.